 New trains have been introduced on the Liverpool Street to Shenfield, and Paddington to Reading and Heathrow routes which currently operate as TfL Rail.

 A fleet of 70 new 200 metre long trains built by Bombardier Transportation (now Alstom) in Derby will run on the Elizabeth line, each train will be able to carry up to 1,500 people.

 The new, high-capacity trains have:

-- Air conditioning and real-time information on-train
+- Air conditioning and intelligent lighting

-- Information on next stops for passengers
+- Real-time information on next stops for passengers

 - Four dedicated wheelchair spaces as well as separate multi-use spaces for buggies and luggage

 - Three sets of double doors along each carriage